If you would like to know more about the house or the competition and can’t find the answer to your question below, please feel free to contact us.

 What is the process of actually owning the house?

 Unlike in the UK where solicitors slowly send letters back and forth to reach an agreement, in Italy the buyer and seller meet together with the notary to read out the deeds, make any changes and sign the paperwork, all in a couple of hours.
 The notary already has all the paperwork for the house and will not transfer the deed of ownership unless everything is legally in order.
-We will all meet at the notary’s office together with an official translator, read through the paperwork to make sure both parties are happy with it, then sign the deeds so the winner becomes the new owner.
+In order to meet the necessary requirements and for the winner to become the owner of the house, we will include a third party at the signing of the contract, meaning that there will be an additional signatory.
+We will all meet at the notary’s office in the city of L’Aquila together with an official translator, if necessary, read through the paperwork to make sure both parties are happy with it, then sign the deeds so the winner becomes the new official owner.
 The notary will then register the house in the winner’s name.

 Are there any ownership requirements?